 Ransomwood (Scholastic NZ, 2012) is an adventurous love story set in the Middle Ages.

 Jordan's latest book is The Freedom Merchants, published by Scholastic NZ in 2013.
-Set in Ireland in the 1600s, this book is about the Barbary Coast white slave trade that went on at the same time as the slave trade of Africans to America.
+Set in Ireland in the 1600s, this book centres around the Barbary Coast white slave trade that operated at the same time as the transatlantic slave trade.
 For readers 13-19 years.

 writers in schools information